Dexaran/ERC223-token-standard/README.md

 9. MANA, **$101,967** lost. [watch on Etherscan](https://etherscan.io/address/0x0f5d2fb29fb7d3cfee444a200298f468908cc942)

-Another disadvantages of ERC20 that ERC223 will solve:
+Another disadvantages of ERC-20 that ERC-223 solves:
 1. Lack of `transfer` handling possibility.
 2. Loss of tokens.
 3. Token-transactions should match Ethereum ideology of uniformity.
 When a user wants to transfer tokens, he should always call `transfer`.
 It doesn't matter if the user is depositing to a contract or sending to an externally owned account.